Think2Corp/HackathonAF25/README.md

-# AMY, the Agent Motivator Technical Documentation
+# AMY, the Agent Motivator

 This is the technical documentation of AMY, a Agentforce Agent Motivator, for the Virtual Agentforce Hackathon 2025.